anisanurjanah/anisanurjanah/README.md

 <h1> Hello everyone!
 I am Anisa Nurjanah </h1>

 <p align="justify">
-    I am a third-year Informatics Engineering student at Al-Khairiyah University.
+    I am a third-year Informatics Engineering student at University of Al-Khairiyah.
 My experience with online courses in Web Development has enhanced my analytical and problem-solving skills and sparked an interest in Mobile Platforms.
-I am now looking to further develop and apply my skills in the industry, particularly in Mobile
+I am now looking to further develop and apply my skills in the industry, particularly in Mobile Development.
-Development.
 </p>

 <p>